Quantum limit cycles and synchronization from a measurement perspective: Quantum spins

 The first line describes the dynamics of the population $s^z$, which approaches $(\gamma_+ - \gamma_-)/(\gamma_+ + \gamma_-)$ in the steady state.
 The second line describes the oscillation at frequency $\omega$ and the decoherence at rate $(\gp+\gm)/2$.
 As a result of decoherence, $s^+$ vanishes in the long-time limit.

 In terms of the density operator, the steady state of the system is

 This state is a mixture of the states $\ket{0}$ and $\ket{1}$ and the possibility of synchronization in two-level systems was dismissed in \cite{rouletSynchronizingSmallestPossible2018}.
 However, it was shown that two-level systems can exhibit features of synchronization~\cite{parra-lopezSynchronizationTwolevelQuantum2020}, which have been observed in a trapped ion subject to an external drive~\citep{zhang2023observing}.
-Our analysis of the dynamics of a spin-$1/2$ will support the idea that in the presence of heterodyne detection, spins-$1/2$ can be considered as quantum limit-cycle oscillators.
+Our analysis will support the idea that in the presence of heterodyne detection, spins-$1/2$ can be considered as quantum limit-cycle oscillators.

 First, we discuss the phase distribution of a spin-$1/2$, which is analogous to the phase distribution of the classical and quantum vdP oscillators.
 It is defined using spin-coherent states~\citep{rouletSynchronizingSmallestPossible2018, parra-lopezSynchronizationTwolevelQuantum2020}